 The kitchen is happy to cater lunches up to the Challenge Course.
 We can cater a hot meal like a burrito buffet or lunch casserole to help counter a cold or rainy team-building experience, but when the weather is hot, most groups prefer a cold box lunch, with a hearty sandwich or wrap, fruit, vegetable, chips, and homemade cookies.

-Dinners include a freshly seasoned or marinated protein, a starch (rice, potatoes, or pasta), hot veggies, tossed salads, and freshly baked bread.
+Dinners include a freshly seasoned protein, a starch (rice, potatoes, or pasta), hot veggies, tossed salads, and freshly baked bread.
 Most desserts are prepared from local produce, so our fruit crisp may have Marionberries, Fuji apples, Veteran peaches, or other seasonal finds from neighboring farms.

 Frequently asked questions